tinify/wordpress-plugin/readme.txt

 = Optional configuration =

 The API key can also be configured in wp-config.php.
-You can add a `TINY_API_KEY` constant with your API key.
+To do this you may add the following PHP code to your wp-config.php file.

+define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );

 Once set up you will see a message on the media settings page.
 This will work for normal and multisite WordPress installations.

 == Screenshots ==